millibyte-products/ssr1pcb/README.md

 ## Hardware V1.3
 ![hardware v1.3 pcb](HW_Front_1.3.jpg "Hardware Version 1.3")
 ### USB PD
-USB power delivery port can sink up to 5A at 20V, meeting the maximum 100W usb-c PD standard.
+USB power delivery port can sink up to 5A at 20V, meeting the maximum 100W USB PD standard.
-A cable rated for 100W draw should be used.
-A power supply rated for 100W draw should be used.
+When operated at maximum power, a cable rated for 100W should be used and power supply rated for 100W should be used.
-Device does not operate as a source.
+Device does not operate as a power source.

+Device should require less than 45W during operation, however it is recommended to use at least a 65W rated power supply.
 ### USB Data
 A second usb port is used for data and low voltage programming.
 When using this port without the PD port, any motors or other high draw loads should be disconnected from the board.
-PD operation will energize the 5V power domain.
+PD operation will energize the 5V power domain, but is disconnected from the 5V rail of the port.
 ### External power
 The power regulators are exposed through user accessable pins.
-A 12V, 5V, 3.3V and PD rail (20v) are exposed.
+A 12V, 5V, 3.3V and PD rail (20V) are exposed.
 20V total draw should not exceed 5A.

-Note that pin headers may not be rated for more than 1A draw.
-20V connections should not draw more than 1A.
+Note: most 2.54mm headers are not rated for more than 1A per pin.
+Excercise caution when drawing current from the power rails.
-12V total draw should not exceed 3A.
-Not that pin headers may not be rated for more than 1A draw, 12V connections should not draw more than 1A.
-5V total draw should not exceed 1A.
-Note that pin headers may not be rated for more than 1A draw.
-5V connections should not draw more than 1A.
+:warning: The 12V power supply is limited to 3A internally, but may be limited by the maximum power of the PD interface during operation.
+:warning: The 5V power supply is limited to 3A internally, but may be limited by the maximum power of the PD interface during operation.
+The 3V3 supply depends on the 5V rail, and may be adversely effected by excessive current draw.
-3.3V total draw should not exceed 1A.
-Note that pin headers may not be rated for more than 1A draw.
-3.3V connections should not draw more than 500mA.
+:warning: The 3.3V total draw should not exceed 500mA.
 Using the 3.3V power rail may adversely effect the operation of the ESP32.
+Activating WiFi and/or bluetooth connections may increase the load on the 3.3V rail.

 ## Pinout
 ![hwv1.3 pinouts](SSR1PCB_1.3.png "Pinouts")